Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Emergence of Gradient Balance and Equipartition Property

 \paragraph{Interpolating Weight Balance and Gradient Balance}

 For all the theorems above, we have also studied how weight decay affects the balance conditions.
 We see that the weight decay creates something analogous: instead of gradient balance, weight decay encourages weight balance, and this effect often cannot be achieved together with gradient balance.
 Thus, there is a tradeoff between gradient balance and weight balance.
 In reality, the network is somewhere in between, where the weight balance and gradient balance has to ``balance" with each other.
 Also, this is a generalized form of an equipartition theorem.
-If we regard the sum of the regularization and $S$ as a ``total" entropic potential $\Gamma$, then this means that every layer will contribute an equal amount to $\Gamma$.
+If we regard the sum of the regularization and $S$ as a ``total" entropic potential $\Gamma$, then this means that every layer will contribute an equal amount to $\Gamma$.\footnote{Now, it is helpful to clarify the role of the $L_2$ regularization term.
+Conceptually, it can either be regarded as a part of the loss function $\ell$, which we have done so far, or as a part of the entropic term.
+Treating it as a part of entropy is sometimes conceptually preferred because, like the entropy, it also functions as a regularization of the parameter space, limiting the accessible states.}